J. H. H. Coombes: Cadet College Petaro

-Coombes returned to the UK and saw the Pakistan Government advertisement in the Times for the position of Principal, Cadet College, Mirpur Khas.
+Coombes returned to the UK and saw the Pakistan Government advertisement in the Times for the position of Principal of Cadet College Mirpur Khas.
 He applied and told the Interview Board the truth about why he left the army.
 He writes, "I was accepted and came to Pakistan to show the world that Coombes was not an ordinary convict.
 I decided to produce a good Cadet College and set about the task with no preconceived ideas, except to produce young men who were more concerned with the Code of Honour and being sympathetic human beings than to obtain First Divisions.
 I was not concerned about academic results simply but about 'Real Men'.
 I could afford to be independent and do as I pleased since if they put me in prison, it would not be the first time."

 When asked about the raw stuff from which he wanted to produce such "Real Men".
 He replied, "I like the young Pakistani boys.
 I was impressed by the charm of most boys, their affection for their families and their desire to please.
 I hope Pakistan will get some outstanding leaders from Petaro.
 I believe that the future generation of Pakistan will stand or fall by their belief in the Code of Honour".

-Coombes thus became the first full-time principal of Cadet College, Mirpur Khas, on 20 March 1958.
+Coombes thus became the first full-time principal of Cadet College Mirpur Khas, on 20 March 1958.
 The college was renamed as Cadet College Petaro in 1959 when it moved to its new campus at Petaro.
-He remained in this position until his retirement in the summer of 1965.
+Coombes is regarded as a core piece in the founding of this institution, and he remained in this position until his retirement in the summer of 1965.

-Coombes is regarded as the real father of this institution.
-By his sheer hard work, he created those traditions have been carried on by all subsequent college principals.

-During his early days at Petaro, Coombes lost his lifelong partner Alice who died in the UK.
+During his early days at Petaro, Coombes lost his lifelong partner, Alice, who died in the UK.
 He remained a widower for the rest of his days at Petaro.